 I was so sick for several days with a bacterial infection throughout many of my internal organs.

-As a single travelling Mum, this is probably the worst problem – to be very sick away from traditional support systems like family and friends in Australia.
+As a single traveling Mum, this is probably the worst problem – to be very sick away from traditional support systems like family and friends in Australia.

-Explorason was fantastic, and I must say that travelling has instilled in this boy ‘good common sense’, and a high level of maturity when a crisis occurs.
+Explorason was fantastic, and I must say that traveling has instilled in this boy ‘good common sense’, and a high level of maturity when a crisis occurs.

-Fortunately we did have travelling friends – who own a home in Ubud (now travelling overseas), and she organised local backup help if it was needed.
+Fortunately, we did have traveling friends – who own a home in Ubud (now traveling overseas), and she organized local backup help if it was needed.

-I even had another travelling friend – who is a mother of nine, who offered to come and assist me in Bali if things became worse.
+I even had another traveling friend – who is a mother of nine, who offered to come and assist me in Bali if things became worse.